seapoe1809/Health_server/README.md

 FEEDBACK
 ========

-To give feedback, please go to 'Information' card and click on last link that allows you to email me.
+To give feedback, please go to 'Information' card in Landing and click on last link that allows you to email me.
 Or you could start a debug thread on github itself.